How To Start A Nonprofit In Oklahoma

 What About Oklahoma State Tax Exemptions?

 If your nonprofit manages to obtain 501(c)(3) status from the IRS, it will also be exempt from paying the Oklahoma state franchise tax, but your organization will still need to file Form 512-E (the Oklahoma Return of Organization Exempt from Income Tax) annually within 4 1/2 months of the end of its fiscal year.
-To get a sales tax exemption, if your organization qualifies, you’ll submit Form 13-16-A to the Oklahoma State Tax Commission.
-Learn more at Northwest’s guide to Oklahoma state tax exemptions.
+If your organization qualifies, you’ll submit Form 13-16-A to the Oklahoma State Tax Commission for a sales tax exemption.
+Learn more at our guide to Oklahoma state tax exemptions.

 Does An Oklahoma Nonprofit Need A Business License?

 Oklahoma doesn’t issue a single, general business license, but various state departments, counties, and cities have licensing requirements of their own.
-Visit the Oklahoma Department of Commerce’s website to learn which (if any) licenses and permits apply to your nonprofit’s activities.
+Visit the Oklahoma Department of Commerce’s website to learn if any licenses and permits apply to your nonprofit’s activities.

 Do I Have To Register My Nonprofit As A Charity In Oklahoma?

 If your nonprofit intends to solicit contributions in Oklahoma, it will likely need to register as an Oklahoma charity.
-To register, submit Form 101-01/13 (the Registration Statement of Charitable Organization) to the Oklahoma Secretary of State.
-There is a $15 filing fee for charities that receive (or expect to receive) $10,000 or less in annual contributions.
-Charities that receive more than $10,000 in annual contributions pay $65 instead.
+To register, submit Form 101-01/13 (Registration Statement of Charitable Organization) to the Oklahoma Secretary of State.
+There is a $15 filing fee for charities receiving (or expecting to receive) $10,000 or less in annual contributions.
+Charities with more than $10,000 in annual contributions pay a $65 fee.

 The deadline to renew your registration depends on when you registered in the first place.
-Your registration is valid for a full year, so the renewal deadline is always the anniversary of the previous year’s registration (yes, that means your renewal deadline may be different each year!).
-The renewal fee is also either $15 or $65 depending on annual contributions received.
+Your registration is valid for a full year, so the renewal deadline is always the anniversary of the previous year’s registration.
+That means your renewal deadline may be different each year!.
+Depending on annual contributions, you’ll also pay either $15 or $65 for the renewal fee.

-Open a Bank Account For Your OK Nonprofit
+Open a Bank Account For Your Oklahoma Nonprofit

 To open a bank account for your Oklahoma nonprofit, you will need to bring the following items with you to the bank: